renovatebot/renovate/website/docs/configuration-options.md

 ## labels

 Add an array of 1 or more strings to `labels` and Renovate will apply these labels to any PR its created.
-Usually these will be a per-repository setting like "renovate", or "ready", or "dependencies", however you can configure them right down to per-package level.
+Usually these will be a per-repository setting like `"renovate"`, or `"ready"`, or `"dependencies"`, however you can configure them right down to per-package level.

 ## lazyGrouping